sajjanapu83/Notes/DesignPatterns/Index.md

 Solution: FACTORY PATTERN
 #### Factory Method:
-a) Uses static methods with in a class, which internally calls private constructors..
+a) Uses static methods with in a class, which internally calls private constructor for object creation..

+A factory can be external ( use friend keyword ). or internal ( as an inner-class ).

-#### Inner Factory Method:
+#### Inner Factory:
 a) Uses inner classes technique for factory class construction...

 Abstract Factory: